-- Your history of paying bills, including utilities, mortgages, rent, etc.
+Your payment history for bills like utilities, mortgages, rent, etc.

 How Do I Find Out What My Credit Score Is?

-There are four companies that most lenders use to obtain a credit score: Experian, Equifax, TransUnion and Innovis.
+There are four credit bureaus that most lenders use to obtain a credit score: Experian, Equifax, TransUnion and Innovis.
 Your initial impulse may be to contact these agencies directly to obtain your credit report, but that may not be necessary.